It’s expected for people entering drug or alcohol rehab programs to want to know what they’re allowed to bring and use during their time in treatment.

 Most people in PHPs have either recently completed a residential program or are seeking additional support following a minor relapse.

-As a less intensive program, PHP at Swift River does allow patients to use their cell phones once programming has concluded for the day.
+As a less intensive program, PHP at Vertava Health of Massachusetts does allow patients to use their cell phones once programming has concluded for the day.

-At Swift River, PHP treatment hours occur on weekdays from 9:00 AM to 4:00 PM.
+At Vertava Health of Massachusetts, PHP treatment hours occur on weekdays from 9:00 AM to 4:00 PM.
 Cell phones are therefore allowed for patients after 4:00 PM.
 The use of cell phones are not permitted during treatment.

-Begin Your Recovery From Addiction At Swift River
+Begin Your Recovery From Addiction At Vertava Health of Massachusetts

-Treatment at Swift River recognizes that there can be both benefits and potential drawbacks to cell phone use in rehab programs.
+Treatment at Vertava Health of Massachusetts recognizes that there can be both benefits and potential drawbacks to cell phone use in rehab programs.

 Sharing our rules and regulations on cell phone use is one way in which we strive to offer patients and their families transparency about the treatment process.